 Special education needs

-The 1949 Constitution of India, as amended in 2016, mandates the provision of “free and compulsory education to all children of the age of six to fourteen years” (art.
+The 1949 Constitution, as amended in 2015, mandates the provision of ‘free and compulsory education to all children of the age of six to fourteen years’ (Art.
 21A).
-It further prohibits discrimination in access to education “on grounds only of religion, race, caste, language or any of them” (art.
+It further prohibits discrimination in access to education ‘on grounds only of religion, race, caste, language or any of them’ (Art.
 29.2).
-The 2009 Right of Children to Free and Compulsory Education Act (RTE Act) laid down the right to all children, including learners with disabilities, to attend schools until the age of 14 (art.
+The 2009 RTE Act laid down the right of all children, including learners with disabilities, to attend schools until the age of 14 (Art.
 3).
-Special protection is provided to disadvantaged groups and children belonging to “weaker sections”.
-The former refer to children with disabilities, children belonging to scheduled castes or scheduled tribes, from socially and educationally backward class or children who experience social, cultural, economic, geographical, linguistic, gender, or other factors’ disadvantage (art.
-2(d)).
-Among children belonging to “weaker sections” are also those whose parents or guardians’ annual income is lower than the minimum notified by law (art.
-2(e)).
+Special protection is provided to disadvantaged groups and children belonging to ‘weaker sections’.
+The former term refers to children with disabilities, children belonging to Scheduled Castes or Scheduled Tribes, those from socially and educationally backward classes or children who experience social, cultural, economic, geographical, linguistic, gender or other disadvantage (Art.
+2[d]).
+Children belonging to ‘weaker sections’ also include those whose parents or guardians’ annual income is lower than the minimum notified by law (Art.
+2[e]).

-With the ratification of the UN Convention on the Rights of Persons with Disabilities (CRPD) in 2007, India has partially review national legislation to comply with its provisions.
-However, the 2009 Right of Children to Free and Compulsory Education Act (RTE Act), as amended in 2012, still does not include any specific provisions in relation to rights and entitlements of children with disabilities and/or with special educational needs.
+With the ratification of the UN Convention on the Rights of Persons with Disabilities (CRPD) in 2007, India partially reviewed national legislation to comply with its provisions.
+However, the 2009 RTE Act, as amended in 2012, still does not include any specific provisions in relation to rights and entitlements of children with disabilities and/or with special education needs.

-Although the practice is prescribed in the 2016 RPWD Act, only four states have appointed an officer in the District Education Office responsible for ensuring the admission of children with disabilities and only half states have started issuing disability certificates according to new disability criteria defined in the Act.
-Inclusive practices have been implemented in terms of early intervention for children with disabilities, setting up a State Resource Centre for Inclusive Education, for example in Tamil Nadu, ensuring transportation for children and their parents, in Andhra Pradesh, and Maharashtra, and representing parents of learners with disabilities in the School Management Committee, in Bihar and in Andhra Pradesh.
+Although the practice is prescribed in the 2016 RPWD Act, only four states have appointed an officer in the district education office responsible for ensuring the admission of children with disabilities, and only half of states have started issuing disability certificates according to new disability criteria defined in the act.
+Inclusive practices have been implemented in the form of early intervention for children with disabilities, setting up a State Resource Centre for Inclusive Education, for example in Tamil Nadu, ensuring transportation for children and their parents in Andhra Pradesh and Maharashtra, and representing parents of learners with disabilities in the school management committees in Bihar and Andhra Pradesh.

 At the state level, Tamil Nadu state rules include transgender children among disadvantaged groups.
-Tamil Nadu, Maharashtra and Gujarat have constituted Welfare Boards for transgender people to support them in their access to and participation in formal education.
+Tamil Nadu, Maharashtra and Gujarat have constituted welfare boards for transgender people to support them in their access to and participation in formal education.

 Ethnic and linguistic groups